SiamRahman29/OnlineMarketplace-Cassablanca/README.md

 folder inside and you should be able to run it using python manage.py runserver.

 <br><br>
 If you have any questions about this code, or have any troubles with it, please let me know.
+If you are wondering why it is called Cassablanca, I don't have a satisfactory answer to that: I just named it that for no reason.
 Ciao!